dacesim/confluent-kafka-dotnet/README.md

 To install Confluent.Kafka from within Visual Studio, search for Confluent.Kafka in the NuGet Package Manager UI, or run the following command in the Package Manager Console:

 ```
-Install-Package Confluent.Kafka -Version 1.0-experimental-4
+Install-Package Confluent.Kafka -Version 0.11.4
 ```

 To add a reference to a dotnet core project, execute the following at the command line:

 ```
-dotnet add package -v 1.0-experimental-4 Confluent.Kafka
+dotnet add package -v 0.11.4 Confluent.Kafka
 ```

+### Development Branch

+We have started working towards a 1.0 release of the library which will occur after we add idempotence and transaction features.
+In order to best accomodate these and other changes, we will be making breaking changes to the API in that release.
+You can track our progress on the `1.0-experimental` branch (as well as corresponding packages on
+[nuget.org](https://www.nuget.org/packages/Confluent.Kafka/)).
+We have already added an *AdminClient* as well as support for *message headers* and *custom timestamps* amongst other things.
+Note that all work on this branch is subject to change and should not be considered production ready.
+All feedback is very welcome!

-Nuget packages corresponding to commits to release branches are available from the following nuget package source (Note: this is not a web url - you should specify it in the nuget package manger):
+Also, nuget packages corresponding to all release branch commits are available from the following nuget package source (Note: this is not a web url - you should specify it in the nuget package manger):
 [https://ci.appveyor.com/nuget/confluent-kafka-dotnet](https://ci.appveyor.com/nuget/confluent-kafka-dotnet).
 The version suffix of these nuget packages matches the appveyor build number.
-You can see which commit a particular build number corresponds to by looking at the [AppVeyor build history](https://ci.appveyor.com/project/ConfluentClientEngineering/confluent-kafka-dotnet/history)
+You can see which commit a particular build number corresponds to by looking at the
+[AppVeyor build history](https://ci.appveyor.com/project/ConfluentClientEngineering/confluent-kafka-dotnet/history)